 Research: Theory - Overview

-Particle physics experiments at high-energy accelerators like the Large Hadron Collider (LHC) and the Tevatron allow us to study the basic laws of physics at the smallest length scales.
-The primary purpose of these machines is to look for the mechanism underlying electro-weak symmetry breaking - to test if the theoretically postulated Higgs sector of the Standard Model of particle physics exists.
-If it does not then these machines should give us insight into what else breaks electro-weak symmetry and thus gives mass to the elementary particles.
+Particle physics experiments at high-energy accelerators like the Large Hadron Collider (LHC) allow us to study the basic laws of physics at the smallest length scales.
+With the help of these experiments it was possible to proof the existence of the theoretically postulated Higgs sector of the Standard Model.
+Still the exact properties of this sector is being further investigated.
 In addition, there is hope that these experiments will be able to test ideas for completely new physics beyond the Standard Model, such as those strongly suggested by its incomplete mathematical structure. (-> Beyond the SM)

 An equally important, but even less understood issue is the so-called flavour problem which, in the context of the Standard Model, translates into the question of why three generations of quarks and leptons exist, and why they transform in the way they do under the symmetries of the Standard Model.
 Most of the parameters of the Standard Model are related to its flavour structure and their origins are not yet theoretically understood.
 Despite this, the experimentally observed pattern of fermion masses and mixings shows tantalizing regularities, suggesting that some deeper explanation is behind them.
 Neutrino physics (-> Neutrinos) provides very valuable new insights in this context.
 In recent years the discovery of neutrino oscillations (-> GLoBES) and neutrino masses (-> MANITOP, REAP) has opened a new and unique window onto this issue.
 Observations at vastly different energy scales from various natural and artificial neutrino sources have become another valuable source of information for the study of the flavour problem and to probe new physics.
 In fact, the discovery of neutrino masses was the first solid evidence for new physics beyond the Standard Model.
 It showed for the first time that the leptons possess completely unexpected large mixings, and therefore changed our picture of the mechanisms responsible for the generation of the fermion masses significantly.
 Today it is widely believed that the smallness of the neutrino masses is caused by the so-called see-saw mechanism in one of its variants, but the observed mixing patterns require further ingredients.
 One particular implication of the see-saw mechanism is that the baryon asymmetry of the Universe (which can not be explained within the Standard Model) can be explained as a consequence of a lepton asymmetry produced in the very early universe.
 Further insight into the flavour problem and fundamental physics beyond the Standard Model might be gained from the search for very rare lepton flavour violating processes such as the decay μ → e + γ.
 The searches for this and similar processes are expected to reach new levels of sensitivity in the coming years.